UVic-Data-Science-for-SE/course/Assignments/assignment2.md

 ```
 This is R code to parse an ARFF file directly into a data frame.

-Alternately, you can use the CSV	 file provided in this directory, in which I selected certain columns to keep things simple.
+Alternately, you can use the [CSV file provided in the data directory](a2-files/nasa93_subset.csv), in which I selected certain columns to keep things simple.

 ## Requirements for the Assignment

-The report shall consist of not more than *four* (4) pages, font size *11*, including plots.
+The report shall consist of not more than *six* (6) pages, font size *11*, including plots.
 The report shall be submitted as a PDF.
 The report shall be made in groups of no more than 2, and submitted as such, i.e., there must be *at most two names on the report*.
 You should both submit a version - this makes the marking simpler for Brightspace grading.

 You can use Overleaf for the writing of reports.
 There is a [LATEX template](https://www.overleaf.com/read/vnkvxqjfjjmh) that you can use for your report.
 It includes examples of the most common things you might want to use in a report for any assignment.
 The link is a read- only version of the original template.
 To be able to actually write your report, you *might* have to create a copy of the project (Menu→ Copy Project, in Overleaf).
 You can then edit the copy to your heart’s content.